 Hair loss is not reserved for men only.
-In fact, a large percentage of women start losing their hair at a later age, most likely due to a natural increase in the male hormone (androgen) levels. .
-For some, it will start in their 20s or 30s.
-Genetics, stress, pregnancy, menopause, and a bad diet can cause hair loss in women.
+According to the American Hair Research Society, around 50% of all women start losing their hair by the time they are 50.
+For some, it will begin in their 20s or 30s.
+Genetics, stress, pregnancy, menopause, and a poor diet can cause hair loss in women.
 Hair loss treatment should be customized to the root cause, type, and severity of hair thinning.

 What is the hair cycle?

-What can cause hair loss in women?
+What are the most common types of hair loss in women?

 What are the best treatments for female hair loss?

-DHT Blocking scalp serum
+DHT Blocking Scalp Serum

-Be mindful of styling.
+Be Mindful of Styling

 Under and overwashing hair can impact the volume and feel of your hair.
 Not washing enough can cause a buildup of product that weighs down hair, but washing too frequently can strip the hair of natural oils necessary for vitality and moisture.